Updated On: November 10, 2023 by Ciaran Connolly

 More signs include having the harp featured on the coins that were used during the 1500s.
 Even the currency used in the Republic of Ireland today (Euros) features the harp.
 All Irish Euro coins feature the same iconic harp design.

-Before the tricolour, the harp was actually used in the design of the flag of Ireland as far back as 1642.
+Additionally, before the tricolour, the harp was actually used in the design of the flag of Ireland as far back as 1642.
 From the 18th to the 19th centuries, the harp became part of the national flag of Ireland, it was even featured in the Irish Rebellion of 1798.
-It was only in 1916 that the tricolor replaced the original flag.
 This flag had a green background and a golden/yellow harp.
+It was only in 1916 that the tricolour replaced the original flag.

 Claddagh Ring – Symbols of Ireland

-This is actually one of the most romantic symbols of Ireland, known as the Claddagh Ring.
+The Claddagh Ring is one of the most romantic symbols of Ireland.
 It consists of a crowned heart that is held by two hands.
-The Ring is often exchanged as a promise ring and is one of many eccentric Irish wedding traditions for it represents love, friendship and loyalty.
+The ring is often exchanged between couples as a promise ring and is one of many eccentric Irish wedding traditions.

-The hands represent friendship, the heart represents love and the crown represents loyalty.
+The hands on a Claddagh Ring represent the friendship between the couple, the heart represents their love, and the crown represents their loyalty to each other.

-The rings are traditionally given as gifts; couples gift them to each other as a promise ring.
-You can also receive it as a gift from a friend or loved one.
-It can also be used as either a wedding or engagement ring and these Claddagh rings are usually inherited; mothers often handed them down to their own daughters.
+Although the rings are associated with romantic partners, you can also receive them as a gift from a friend or loved one.
+It can also be used as either a wedding or engagement ring.
+Claddagh rings are frequently inherited; mothers often hand them down to their daughters.

-Claddagh rings can be worn by either men or women and you can buy one for yourself if you want.
+Claddagh Rings can be worn by either men or women and you can even buy one for yourself if you want.
 One thing worth noting is the way you wear the ring can tell people about your relationship status.
-According to tradition:

-- If the ring is worn on the right ring finger with the heart pointing out, the wearer is single and looking for love.
-If the ring finger is worn on the right finger facing in, the wearer’s heart already belongs to someone.
+If the Claddagh Ring is worn on the right ring finger with the heart pointing out, the wearer is single and looking for love.
+If worn on the right ring finger facing in, the wearer is in a committed relationship.